aohorodnyk/fish-autovenv/README.md

 Likewise, when leaving a venv directory the plugin will automatically deactivate it for you.
 The plugin also handles cases where you move directly from one venv directory to another.

-The only setting is a variable called `autovenv_announce` that controls whether or not a message is printed when entering/leaving/changing venvs.
+The only settings are stored in two variables called `autovenv_enable` and `autovenv_announce`.

+    set -U autovenv_enable 1|0
+Enables/disables autovenv functionality.

     set -U autovenv_announce 1|0
+Controls whether or not a message is printed when entering/leaving/changing venvs.

 ## License
 [MIT][mit] © [Timothy Brown][author]